sandhya-17/dcos-cassandra-service/README.md

 - Runtime configuration and software updates for high availability
 - Health checks and metrics for monitoring
 - Backup and restore for disaster recovery
-- Cluster wide automation Cleanup and Repair
+- Cluster wide automation cleanup and repair

 ## Related Services